-- a particular matter, or that a certain Bill or Bills be committed to a Committee of both Houses; - (b) the Clerk shall thereupon transmit a continual copy of such resolution to the Clerk to the Senate; - (c) on receiving a message of concurrence from the Senate, the House shall thereupon appoint a Select Committee of the House, of such members as the House may order, to join with a Select Committee to be appointed by the Senate; and such Committee shall have power (unless the House otherwise orders) to send for persons, documents or papers; - (d) the Clerk shall thereupon inform the Clerk to the Senate of such appointment, and on behalf of the House shall request the appointment of an equal number of Senators to join with the Select Committee of the House; - (e) on receiving a message from the Senate indicating that the Senate has appointed and nominated its Committee, with similar powers to those of the Select Committee, and any message proposing the time and place of meeting of the Joint Committee Mr. Speaker shall, if such proposal be convenient, direct the Select Committee to meet the Senate Committee accordingly.

-88. (1) In any Joint Committee appointed Procedure under the provisions of Standing Order 87 of Joint the procedure to be followed shall be that Committees. laid down in these Orders: provided that the Chairman of any Joint Committee shall be elected or appointed by the Committee.
+- (c) on receiving a message of concurrence from the Senate, the House shall thereupon appoint a Select Committee of the House, of such members as the House may order, to join with a Select Committee to be appointed by the Senate; and such Committee shall have power (unless the House otherwise orders) to send for persons, documents or papers; - (d) the Clerk shall thereupon inform the Clerk to the Senate of such appointment, and on behalf of the House shall request the appointment of an equal number of Senators to join with the Select Committee of the House; - (e) on receiving a message from the Senate indicating that the Senate has appointed and nominated its Committee, with similar powers to those of the Select Committee, and any message proposing the time and place of meeting of the Joint Committee Mr Speaker shall, if such proposal be convenient, direct the Select Committee to meet the Senate Committee accordingly. - 88.
+(1) In any Joint Committee appointed under the provisions of Standing Order Procedure 87 the procedure to be followed shall be that laid down in these Orders: provided that the Chairman of any Joint Committee shall be elected or appointed by the Committees.
+Committee.

-(2) The provisions of these Standing Orders relating to Reports of a Select Committee shall apply to the Report of a Joint Committee: provided that the Report shall be presented, where the Chairman of the Joint Committee is not a member of the House, by such member of the House as the Select Committee referred to in paragraph (c) of Standing Order 87 may appoint.
+- (2) The provisions of these Standing Orders relating to Reports of a Select Committee shall apply to the Report of a Joint Committee: provided that the Report shall be presented, where the Chairman of the Joint Committee is not a member of the House, by such member of the House as the Select Committee referred to in paragraph (c) of Standing Order 87 may appoint. - 89.
+(1) In accordance with the provisions of Article 67 of the Constitution, a Bill Bills and or amendment making provision whether directly or indirectly for-